Apr 25, 2023

 “Our view is that this is a disaster of a law because it scares the bejesus out of businesses and costs them a ton of money in compliance.
 But to us, it's totally toothless."”

+So many companies are not affected, due to their size.
 But what about big companies that deal with California residents?
-Their digital marketing team needs to be prepared for it.
-Digital marketers should be exploring new processes for collecting and storing data, and preparing strategies to deal with the inevitable wave of data release requests from consumers.
+Their digital marketing team needs to be in line with it.
+Digital marketers should be establishing processes for collecting and storing data, with strategies to deal with data release requests from consumers.